 Currently and previously, spending $25,000 on the Delta Amex cards could get you a MQD waiver for Silver, Gold, and Platinum Medallion.
 Using that waiver and combining it with all of those rollover MQMs, status was super achievable.
 For Diamond, the MQD waiver was met with $250,000 in card spend.

 In 2024, those card spend levels are not going to get you to the status tier you previously could. $25,000 in card spend in 2024 is going to get you either 1,250 MQDs or 2,500 MQDs depending on the card tier you have.
 Let’s say you have the Reserve and that means 2,500 MQDs.
-You are not even halfway to Silver Medallion.
+You are only halfway to Silver Medallion.
 Let’s say you are a high spender and previously spent $250,000 in a calendar year on your Amex Reserve.
 This would equate to 25,000 MQDs.
-You are still short 10,000 MQDs from Diamond Medallion.
+You are still short 3,000 MQDs from Diamond Medallion.

 If you recall, Delta adjusted MQD thresholds for Gold, Platinum, and Diamond last year (for 2024).
 While I believe they hoped this would have fixed the issue they created with all of the rollover, but the reality is the Amex Boost Bonuses made this impossible since there are so many card holders.

 Do you have a stack of rollover MQMs?
 You probably do if you have been with Delta through the pandemic.
 Delta will allow you to convert your MQMs at the start of the Medallion year (February 2024) into miles at a rate of 2:1 or into MQDs at a rate of 20:1.
 That stings.
+With the 'improvements' to the original plan (improvements announced on October 18th, 2023), they addressed those with large MQM balances.

-Lounge Access
+Lounge Access (Sky Club)

 Even if you are upset about all of these changes, it's tough to argue that Delta didn't need to make a major change to the Sky Club program.
 Lines to get in and no available seating is the opposite of what people want to experience with their lounges.
 A change was needed and changes have been made.
 People seem to be up in arms about the changes.
 Some rightfully so, but some are just being dramatic.